By Violet Ikonomova and Tom Perkins

 For a moment, it seemed that King could jolt the department into confronting its internal friction.
 However, charges of systemic racism were dismissed by several Black officers, including one who held a key position and the media’s attention: Sgt.
 James E. Craig, Jr.

 ″I believe that there are individuals who have racist attitudes, but racism is not widespread throughout the department,″ Craig told reporters weeks after the beating.
-As president of the Oscar Joel Bryant Foundation, which represented 500 Black officers, his comments carried weight.
+As president of the Oscar Joel Bryant Foundation, a Black officers’ organization of roughly 500 members, his comments carried weight.

 ″The opportunity for a Black to be promoted in this department is as good as it can be,” he said. ″We believe that during the last 13 years, the chief has provided strong leadership.”

 The controversial statement prompted many Oscar Joel Bryant members to quit the foundation, and a subsequent series of discrimination suits filed against the department and its union branded the LAPD “a bastion of white supremacy.”
 But backing the controversial chief with comments printed in newspapers across the country appeared to pay dividends for Craig’s career: He quickly rose through the ranks, and within a decade became one of few Black LAPD officers to make captain.

 Had he spoken out about racial discrimination like others, then “it probably would have been a lot more difficult to get promoted,” said Jody Stiger, the current head of the Oscar Joel Bryant Foundation.
 “He’s definitely a politician.
 He was a politician here, and it’s expanded since he’s been in Detroit.”